 During the Summer Quarter at the end of your first year, students receiving a University Fellowship will register for three units of Economics 590 on a pass/no credit (P/N) basis to maintain their full-time student status.
-Students who are not receiving University Fellowships need not register in the Summer Quarter.
-However, such students who need to register for immigration, external funding, or student loan purposes can register for TGS 512 "Continuous Registration."
+Students who are not receiving University Fellowships need not register in the Summer Quarter for either University or immigration purposes.
+However, students with external funding that provide for summer tuition are advised to register in the summer as it advantageous to complete the first eight quarters of high-tuition "residency" as soon as possible.